AstroAadhav/VASCode/Simulator/RocketSim_v1/README.txt

 	     -Currently taken from RasAero CFD simulation.
 The TestCoeff.m script loads the data from the FCD rocket RasAero coefficients excel spreadsheet and turns the data into a form that the simulator can use.
 	     -Currently the Cd data at each angle of attack is averaged at each Mach# to get one Mach# vs Cd curve, up to Mach 2 (limit for this rocket).
 This is because small angles of attack hahave a weak effect on the Cd
-	-quadParams.Cnfit = coefficient of normal force quadratic fit: determined by same method as axial coefficient -Since angle of attack and Mach# greatly effect on the Cn, a cirve is fitted at each Mach# to get a relationship between AoA and Cn.
+	-quadParams.Cnfit = coefficient of normal force quadratic fit: determined by same method as axial coefficient -Since angle of attack and Mach# greatly effect on the Cn, a curve is fitted at each Mach# to get a relationship between AoA and Cn.
 Quadratic fit was chosen so that the Cn would increase dramatically at higher AoAs.
 Linear is more valid at small AoAs.
 May try exponential fit for better accuracy
 	     -Each row in the Cnfit matrix contains the coefficients of a quadratic funtion that relate the AoA to the Cn at the Mach# for that row.
 Starts at M = 0.01.
 	-quadParams.StaticMargin = static margin: absolute distance from the center of mass (CM) and the center of pressure (CP).
 Aerodynamic forces are chosen to act through the CP. abs(Xcm - Xcp)
 	     -In OpenRocket and other programs, can be determined from the "Stability" parameter which is the static margin divided by the max diameter of the rocket and is measured in "calibers".
 For example, a rocket might have a stability of "2 cal".